10 Facts You Need To Know If You Want To Translate Medical Texts

-So you need to acquire a new reliable partner at your company to translate your contents into various languages.
+So you need to acquire a new reliable partner at your company to translate your content into various languages.

 You had an urgent operation while abroad and you need to translate your medical files into French.

-You are managing clinical research and you need to translate some questionnaire about drug outcomes to other languages.
+You are managing clinical research and you need to translate some questionnaires about drug outcomes into other languages.

 This is just a small example of numerous situations in which people need serious, high-quality translation outcomes.

 I recommend you read this article carefully as it will try to help you understand the facts you need to know before acquiring a medical translation.

 Fact 1: Medical Translation Is a totally separate field of translation.

 Although its name might suggest that it is a sub-field in translation, medical translation is a separate field in the translation industry.
 Medical translation is a separate entity as it is a highly regulated field and it needs specific qualifications and thus is labeled as a separate field most of the time, even among not specialized translation agencies.

 Fact 2: Most Translation agencies actually aren’t capable to translate medical texts.